battle-tactics-strategies

 Siege Warfare and Blockade

 The Normans were masters of siegecraft, but their sieges were as much about logistics as about assault.
 Before investing a castle or town, Norman commanders would often seize control of the surrounding countryside, cutting off roads, river crossings, and ports.
 They built counter-castles to block enemy reinforcements and patrol the approaches.
 This method of “investment” could last months, allowing hunger and thirst to do the work of battering rams.
-At the Siege of Bari (1068–1071), which marked the end of Byzantine power in Southern Italy, Norman forces under Robert Guiscard blockaded the city by land and sea.
+At the Siege of Bari, Norman forces under Robert Guiscard blockaded the city by land and sea for over three years.
 They built a fleet to intercept grain ships from Constantinople and employed local fishermen to spy on supply movements.
 The defenders starved, and Bari fell.
 Similarly, during the Norman conquest of England, William’s forces surrounded London in 1066, cutting off all supply routes from the north and east, forcing the city to surrender without a major assault.
 These sieges demonstrated that the Normans understood that time and hunger were as deadly as swords.
+They also employed starvation as a deliberate weapon: at the siege of Capua (1098), Norman and allied crusader forces built a ring of fortifications and denied the city access to the Volturno River, causing a famine that ended resistance.

 Intelligence and Counter-Intelligence